jhonpire/predicting_heartdisease/README.md

   All the members of the team are responsible of preparing the deliverable required by segment 1 and the majority of the work have been performed in gruop meetings but the final commit of the information have been splitted as follows:

+  All the members of the team are responsible of preparing the deliverable required by segment 1 and the majority of the work have been performed in gruop meetings but the final commit of the information have been splitted as follows.
+The definition of the roles are more related to the need of doing that by the deliverable, but the result of the job is based on pure team work in the majority of the aspects:

-  - Ivan:       Performing the Github Repository for the project, creating the branches and setting up the Flow of the Machine Learning Model
+  - Ivan:       <<SQUARE ROLE>>   Performing the Github Repository for the project, creating the branches.
-  - Pavel:      Uploading the jupiter notebook file and loading up the Database to be used until the end of the project
+  - Pavel:      <<CIRCLE ROLE>>   Uploading the jupiter notebook file and loading up the Database to be used until the end of the project
-  - Gustavo:    Preparing the final version of the Readme file to submit.
+  - Gustavo:    <<TRIANGLE ROLE>> Preparing the final version of the Readme file to submit.
+Setting up the Flow of the Machine Learning Model.
-  - Jhonatan:   Preparison of the slides presentation to be submited.
+  - Jhonatan:   << X ROLE>>       Preparison of the slides presentation to be submited.